 Fix up your CV

 If you’ve been working for a while, chances are your CV might be out of date or just non-existent.
 Having a well constructed and laid out CV is critical to getting found by recruiters online.
 And getting headhunted for your ideal job means presenting the best version of your CV and your online personality.

 You might find you need to start from scratch.
-And, with any CV, it’s important to make it obvious what your skills are and get this point across succinctly.
+And, with any CV, it’s important to make it obvious what your key skills are and get this point across succinctly.

 If that sounds obvious, you’d be surprised how often people miss this important step.

-Under each role, summarise your experience with a brief explanation.
+Under each role, summarise your professional experience with a brief explanation.
 For example, if you’re a sales person, your CV might have a section like this:

 COMPANY NAME / SALES PERSON – DATE FROM/DATE TO